 Arne Næss stipend

-The main objective of my master project is to contribute to an establishment of an ethical foundation for space exploration and future settlements, in the name of long-term sustainability of the human species, based on the Sustainability Solution to the Fermi Paradox.
-My research is thus aiming to be a contribution to the emerging field of astrobioethics.
+The main objective of my master project is to contribute to an establishment of an ethical foundation for space exploration and future settlements, in the name of long-term sustainability of terrestrial life.
+My research is thus aiming to be a contribution to the increasingly important field of Space Ethics.

 The astrobiological framework offers crucial insights to the possibilities of future human existence and sustainability, of existential risks, of the delicacy of our current life, and it offers help placing this search for ethics, a search that limited to Earth seems to continuously run into obstacles, in a sphere void of most such limitations, and potentially explodes the borders of the thinking sphere, possibly revealing unprecedented answers.

 The main rational for this research stems from a deep concern for the present state of the natural environment, with us humans within it, and a main conviction that our current way of being human is not sustainable in the long run.
 Being human at a time where our origin and our sources for survival and well-being are so profoundly, both physically and psychologically, disconnected from our daily life, seems to me to be a matter of environmental philosophy and ethics.
 I see this conceptual foundation for our existence in a crumbling condition, where its tremors can be traced to a landscape of social, cultural and health issues the modern human seem to struggle with, and I thus find it hard to envision a well-functioning and well-feeling future human, by continuing along our current path.